mathiasertl/django-ca/docs/source/extensions.rst

 .. _extension-key-usage:

 ********
-keyUsage
+KeyUsage
 ********

-The ``keyUsage`` extension defines the basic purpose of the certificate.
+The KeyUsage extension defines the basic purpose of the certificate.
 It is defined in `RFC5280, section 4.2.1.3 <https://tools.ietf.org/html/rfc5280#section-4.2.1.3>`_.
 The extension is usually defined as critical.

 ================= ==========================================================================================